 - Create long-term barriers around the foundation

-- Target ants inside inaccessible wall voids
+- Target ants nesting inside inaccessible wall voids

 Pestcom Pest Management provides non-repellent ant treatments that eliminate colonies at the source rather than chasing visible ants around the home.
+If you’re in the Treasure Valley, contact us or call (208) 795-3298.